promchok-i/promchok-i/README.md

-> - 🌱 I’m currently learning Programming, Big Data, Technology stacks and more about Data Engineering.
+> - 🌱 I’m currently learning concepts, Programming languages, Technology stacks and more, especially about Data Engineering.
 >
-> - ⚡ Fun fact : This is new world for me, but I'm ready to jump in !!! 😇
+> - ⚡ Fun fact : Big Data is new world for me, but I'm ready to jump in !!! 😇
 <!--
 **Promchok-i/promchok-i** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.